-A study published by the National Library of Medicine, which looked at Limonene’s impact on anxiety, actually used rats instead of mice.
-The study found that d-Limonene is incredibly effective as a treatment agent against high levels of stress, which of course can lead to ongoing anxiety.
+A study published by the National Library of Medicine examined Limonene’s impact on anxiety.
+They found that d-Limonene is incredibly effective as a treatment agent against high levels of stress, which of course can lead to ongoing anxiety.
 “These studies show that d-limonene exerts, through its metabolite POH, a significant anti-stress action measurable by behavioral and physiologic parameters under the influence of the nervous system,” said the NLM in the report summary.

 Limonene is common in the peels of citrus fruits, among other places, making it a common everyday terpene for anyone who enjoys an orange in the morning or a slice of lemon in their cocktail.
 Its presence in these fruits makes it among the most marketable of terpene isolates, as well.

 Similar to the study on BCP, The US National Library of Medicine released data from a study back in 2010 that documented the effects of linalool in treating anxiety on mice.
-“Inhaled linalool showed anxiolytic properties in the light/dark test, increased social interaction and decreased aggressive behavior; impaired memory was only seen the higher dose of linalool,” the report found.
+“Inhaled linalool showed anxiolytic properties in the light/dark test, increased social interaction and decreased aggressive behavior,” the report found.
 “These results strengthen the suggestion that inhaling linalool rich essential oils can be useful as a mean to attain relaxation and counteract anxiety.”

 The myrcene that you see in extract form is in its liquid form, and will likely appear yellow if you were to see it extracted and on its own.
 It is a monoterpene, which for those of you who speak science talk means that the terpene has the molecular formula C₁₀H₁₆.
 Myrcene can be used as both a sedative and an anti-inflammatory agent, of which the sedative properties are more directly tied with reducing anxiety.

-For the purpose of many of your customers, myrcene is the most prevalent terpene they are likely to encounter.
-You can use this to your advantage by plugging these benefits in your products, adding an additional selling point.
+Myrcene is the most prevalent terpene your customers are likely to encounter.
+You can use this to your advantage by plugging these benefits into your products, adding an additional selling point.